The Impact of Safety Posters on Accident Prevention

-Safety posters would certainly create some awareness and lead to a reduction in the accident rate during that period.
-However, it is temporary.
-Even when the posters are present, Plant Managers and Supervisors often focus solely on quantity/quality, neglecting the safety of the workers/machines, rendering the money spent as waste.
+Safety posters can certainly create some awareness and lead to a reduction in the accident rate during that period.
+However, this effect is temporary.
+Even when the posters are present, Plant Managers and Supervisors often focus solely on quantity and quality, neglecting the safety of the workers and machines, rendering the money spent as waste.
 Essentially, the behavior patterns of all employees, from top to bottom, need to change.

-In my experience, at one unit, a well-defined maintenance/safety procedure based on corporate/unit policies in the US was in place.
-The policy required a "line clear" before maintenance/tool change, involving multiple approvals.
+In my experience, at one unit, a well-defined maintenance and safety procedure based on corporate and unit policies in the US was in place.
+The policy required a "line clear" before maintenance or tool change, involving multiple approvals.
 However, the implementation lacked as operators were reluctant to document or seek approvals due to the prevailing work culture.

-I strongly believe that negative work behaviors by employees are often a result of management system/procedural failures rather than personal factors.
-For instance, if an electrical worker requests a face shield/goggles and is denied due to stock issues or dismissive responses, the worker cannot be blamed for working without proper safety gear.
+I strongly believe that negative work behaviors by employees are often a result of management system and procedural failures rather than personal factors.
+For instance, if an electrical worker requests a face shield or goggles and is denied due to stock issues or dismissive responses, the worker cannot be blamed for working without proper safety gear.
 The responsibility lies with the flawed system and procedures set by the management.

 Fostering a behavior-level approach is the most effective method for promoting safe practices at work.